 We will not make any decision regarding you by purely automated means.

 Where we use your personal information with your consent you may withdraw that consent at any time and we will stop using your personal information for the purpose(s) for which consent was given.

-Please contact John Seward, TG Data Controller, via email at email@example.com or by writing to John Seward, Data Controller, Tudor Griffiths Group, Wood Lane, Ellesmere, Shropshire SY12 0HY if you wish to exercise any of these rights.
+Please contact John Seaward, TG Data Controller, via email at firstname.lastname@example.org or by writing to John Seaward, Data Controller, Tudor Griffiths Group, Wood Lane, Ellesmere, Shropshire SY12 0HY if you wish to exercise any of these rights.
 Alternatively, you can telephone 01691 626 262.